 portalLivingAtlasConfigEnabled: true,— Together with the portalAGOConfigEnabled property, this property controls the display of the Configure Living Atlas Content section within the ArcGIS Online tab in the Organizations Settings page.
 In a disconnected environment, follow the steps to disable access to Living Atlas content in your portal, then set this property to false.

-searchArcGISOnlineEnabled: false,—With this property, you can disable the option in Map Viewer to search for layers in ArcGIS Online.
+searchArcGISOnlineEnabled: false,—With this property, you can disable the option in Map Viewer Classic to search for layers in ArcGIS Online.
 The default is true.
-When disabled, the option to search for layers in ArcGIS Online will be hidden from the Search for Layers dialog box in Map Viewer.
+When disabled, the option to search for layers in ArcGIS Online will be hidden from the Search for Layers dialog box in Map Viewer Classic.

 showSocialMediaLinks: false,—Indicates whether Facebook and Twitter links are displayed on the item details dialog box.
 The default is false, meaning that the links are not displayed.
 If this property was set to true after installation, you'll need to disable the links in a disconnected environment.

 The file that contains these properties is located in <Portal for ArcGIS installation directory>\customizations\<version number>\webapps\arcgis#home\js\arcgisonline\config.js.
 It's recommended that you make a backup copy of this file before modifying it.

 After you modify the properties in the file, you'll need to restart your portal to apply your edits and clear your browser's cache (including cookies) to see the changes in the portal website.
 To learn more, see Set advanced portal options.